USGS-R/training-curriculum/content/r-package-dev/Writing_Tests.md

 Lesson Objectives
 -----------------

-1. Recognize the purpose and value of writing tests
+1. Recognize the purpose and value of writing tests.
-2. Understand different types of testing and when to apply them
+2. Understand different types of testing and when to apply them.
-3. Learn some test writing practices and how often to run them
+3. Describe good test writing practices.
+4. Identify appropriate testing frequency.

 Why should I test my code?
 --------------------------